-Country chapters

-Angola

-Filipe Vaz Pinto, Ricardo do Nascimento Ferreira

-and Frederico de Távora Pedro

-Morais Leitão, Galvão Teles, Soares da Silva &

-Associados and ALC Advogados

-Egypt

-Amr Abbas and John Matouk

-Matouk Bassiouny & Hennawy

-Lebanon

-Nayla Comair-Obeid

-Obeid Law Firm

-Mozambique64

-Filipe Vaz Pinto, Joana Galvão Teles

-and Paula Duarte Rocha

-Morais Leitão, Galvão Teles, Soares da Silva &

-Associados and HRA Advogados

-Nigeria71

-Uzoma Azikiwe and Festus Onyia

-Udo Udoma & Belo-Osagie

-C C

-Qatar77

-Thomas Williams, Ahmed Durrani and Umang Singh

-Sultan Al-Abdulla & Partners

-Saudi Arabia81

-Yaseen Bin Khalid Khayyat

-Saudi Center for Commercial Arbitration

-Turkey

-Utku Coşar, İpek Sumbas Çorakçı and Hakan Yakışık

-Coşar Avukatlık Bürosu

-United Arab Emirates94

-Charles Lilley, Stephen Rigby and Justin Jie Zhang

-Bryan Cave Leighton Paisner LLP
+Prefacevi Overviews Country chapters Damages in the Middle East and Africa: Trends Angola55 from Recent Cases and Some Challenges 1 Filipe Vaz Pinto, Ricardo do Nascimento Ferreira and Fabrizio Hernández, Timothy McKenna and Frederico de Távora Pedro Ralph Meghames Morais Leitão, Galvão Teles, Soares da Silva & NERA Economic Consulting Associados and ALC Advogados Energy Arbitrations in the Middle East9 Egypt Thomas R Snider, Khushboo Shahdadpuri and Amr Abbas and John Matouk Aishwarya Suresh Nair Al Tamimi & Company Matouk Bassiouny & Hennawy , , Lebanon77 Investment Arbitration in Africa22 Nayla Comair-Obeid Théobald Naud, Ben Sanderson and Maxime Desplats DLA Piper Obeid Law Firm Mozambique84 Mining Arbitrations in Africa33 Filipe Vaz Pinto, Joana Galvão Teles and Audley Sheppard QC, Amanda Murphy and Paula Duarte Rocha Karolina Rozycka Morais Leitão, Galvão Teles, Soares da Silva & Clifford Chance Associados and HRA Advogados Remote Hearings and the Use of Technology Nigeria92 in Arbitration42 Uzoma Azikiwe and Festus Onyia Mohamed Hafez CRCICA Udo Udoma & Belo-Osagie CROICA Saudi Arabia98 The Covid-19 Factor: the Impact of Covid-19 on Hamed Hassan Merah and James MacPherson Damages Assessments51 James Church-Morley and Ting Ting Liew Saudi Center for Commercial Arbitration (SCCA) FTI Consulting Turkey109 Utku Coşar, İpek Sumbas Çorakçı and Hakan Yakışık Coşar Avukatlık Bürosu United Arab Emirates117 Charles Lilley and Richard Dupay Bryan Cave Leighton Paisner LLP

-Welcome to The Middle Eastern and African Arbitration Review 2020, one of Global Arbitration Review's annual, yearbook-style reports.
+Welcome to The Middle Eastern and African Arbitration Review 2021, one of Global Arbitration Review's annual, yearbook-style reports.

-Global Arbitration Review, for those not in the know, is the online home for international arbitration specialists everywhere, telling them all they need to know about everything that matters.
+Global Arbitration Review, for those not in the know, is the online home for international arbitration specialists everywhere.
+We tell them all they need to know about everything that matters.

-Throughout the year, GAR delivers pitch-perfect daily news, surveys and features, organises the liveliest events (under our GAR Live banner) and provides our readers with innovative tools and know-how products.
+Throughout the year, GAR delivers pitch-perfect daily news, surveys and features, organises the liveliest events (under our GAR Live and GAR Connect banners) and provides our readers with innovative tools and know-how products.

-In addition, assisted by external contributors, we curate a series of regional reviews - online and in print - that go deeper into the regional picture than we can in our daily news.
+In addition, assisted by external contributors, we curate a series of regional reviews - online and in print - that go deeper into the regional picture than the exigencies of journalism allow.
 The Middle Eastern and African Arbitration Review, which you are reading, is part of that series.
 It recaps the recent past and provides insight on what these developments may mean, from the pen of pre-eminent practitioners who work regularly in the region.

-Across 15 chapters, and 97 pages, and written by 34 authors, it all adds up to an invaluable retrospective.
-All contributors are vetted for their standing and knowledge before being invited to take part.
-Their articles capture and interpret the most substantial recent international arbitration events of the year just gone, with footnotes and relevant statistics.
+All contributors are vetted for their standing before being invited to take part.
+Together they provide you the reader with an invaluable retrospective.
+Across 128 pages they capture and interpret the most substantial recent international arbitration developments, complete with footnotes and relevant statistics.
 Where there is less recent news, they provide a backgrounder - to get you up to speed, quickly, on the essentials of a particular seat.

-This edition covers Angola, Egypt, Lebanon, Mozambique, Nigeria, Qatar, Saudi Arabia, Turkey and the UAE, and has overviews on energy arbitration, mining arbitration, the likely outcome of the investment talks within the AfCFTA project, and developments within OHADA.
+This edition covers Angola, Egypt, Lebanon, Mozambique, Nigeria, Qatar, Saudi Arabia, Turkey and the UAE, and has overviews on energy arbitration, investment arbitration, mining arbitration, damages (from two perspectives) and virtual hearings.